planttheidea/redux-browser-storage/README.md

 `deleteSessionValues(keys: (Array<string>|string))`

 Deletes the value(s) at the location of `keys` in `sessionStorage`.
-Nested values are allowed by use of standard dot or bracket notation.
+Nested values are allowed by use of dot or bracket notation.

 ```javascript
 // standard